A free boundary problem in accretive growth: Introduction

 A related set of questions on tumor-growth modeling and Hamilton--Jacobi dynamics is addressed by {\sc Collins, Jacobs, \& Kim} in \cite{Collins}, although in the context a different model.
 There, the focus lies on the regularity of the free boundary of a tumor model driven by pressure and by nutrient concentration.
 The main character of the analysis is again the function $\ttheta$, which is proved to be H\"older continuous with regular sublevels, except possibly on a subset of Hausdorff dimension $n-\mu$ for some $\mu \in(0,1)$.
 Although the underlying dynamics essentially differ, these results bear a close analogy to Proposition~\ref{prop:john} below.
 A previous analysis of the same model in specific parameter regimes is in \cite{Jacobs,Kim2}.

 More generally, one can refer to the extensive literature on Hele--Shaw/Muskat/Stefan dynamics, see, e.g., \cite{Caffarelli,Visintin}.
 In these models, however, growth is driven by a fundamentally different underlying mechanism.
-In the Hele–Shaw setting, the driving field satisfies a Dirichlet boundary condition, and the domain evolves with a normal velocity proportional to the gradient of this field at the free boundary.
-In contrast, in our framework the activating field $u$ u is subject to a homogeneous Neumann condition, while the velocity of the free boundary depends on the Dirichlet values of $u$ at the growing front.
+In the Hele--Shaw setting, the driving field satisfies a Dirichlet boundary condition, and the domain evolves with a normal velocity proportional to the gradient of this field at the free boundary.
+In contrast, in our framework the activating field $u$ is subject to a homogeneous Neumann condition, while the velocity of the free boundary depends on the values of $u$ at the growing front.

 In a slightly different framework, it is also worth mentioning the results by {\sc Su \& Burger} \cite{Su} and {\sc Cardaliaguet, Ley, \& Monteillet} \cite{Cardaliaguet2} concerning a growth model for polymers.
 In these papers, no constraining set is imposed, i.e., $\Omega=\Rz^n$, and the activating field is assumed to fulfill a parabolic equation driven by the unknown evolving set $\VV(t)$.
-More precisely, in \cite{Su} the equation $u_t-\Delta u =-\partial_t H(v-t)$ is considered, where $H$ is the Heaviside graph, while in \cite{Cardaliaguet2} the authors study $u_t-\Delta u = g(u){\mathcal H}^{n-1}\mres \partial \VV(t)$.
-The increased complexity of the nonlinear dynamics of the activating field is compensated by a comparatively simpler treatment of the Hamilton--Jacobi subproblem, where one assumes $H(x,u,p)=\gamma(x,u)|p|-1$.
+More precisely, in \cite{Su} the equation $u_t-\Delta u =-\partial_t H(v-t)$ is considered, where $H$ is the Heaviside graph, while in \cite{Cardaliaguet2} the authors study $u_t-\Delta u = g(u){\mathcal H}^{n-1}\mres \partial \VV(t)$ \UUU where the latter stands for the $(n-1)$-dimensional Hausdorff measure restricted to $\partial \VV(t)$. \EEE The increased complexity of the nonlinear dynamics of the activating field is compensated by a comparatively simpler treatment of the Hamilton--Jacobi subproblem, where one assumes $H(x,u,p)=\gamma(x,u)|p|-1$.
 Since $u$ is defined everywhere in $\Rz^n\times (0,+\infty)$, problem \eqref{eq:02} can be conveniently reformulated in terms of $w=w(x,t)$ solving $-w_t+\gamma(x,u(x,t))|\nabla w|=0$, so that no explicit composition of the variables $u$ and $v$, as in \eqref{eq:02}, is needed.
 Notably, the analyses in \cite{Cardaliaguet2,Su} rely on the possibility of proving that the front $\partial\VV(t)$ is Lipschitz continuous, a regularity that cannot be expected in our setting \cite{john}.